wpilibsuite/frc-docs/source/docs/software/advanced-control/trapezoidal-profiles.rst

   .. code-tab:: c++

     // Creates a new state with a position of 5 meters
-    // and a velocity of 0 meters per second squared frc::TrapezoidProfile<units::meters>::State{5_m, 0_mps};
+    // and a velocity of 0 meters per second frc::TrapezoidProfile<units::meters>::State{5_m, 0_mps};

 Putting It All Together